Meromorphic functions on annuli sharing finite sets with truncated multiplicity: Introduction

 Our main result is stated as follows.

-\begin{theorem} Take a finite set $S=\{a_1,\ldots,a_q\}$ of $q$ distinct values on an annulus $\A(R_0)$ and assume that, for the polynomial $P_S(\omega)$ defined by (\ref{1.1}), $P'_S(w)$ has exactly distinct $k$ zeros.
-Let $l$ be a positive integer (may be $l=+\infty$).
-If $P_S(w)$ is a uniqueness polynomial for admissible meromorphic functions and $q>\frac{(5k+3)l}{2l-175}$, then $S$ is a finiteness range set with truncation $l$ for admissible meromorphic functions.
-More precisely, for an arbitrarily given admissible meromorphic function $g$, there exist at most four admissible meromorphic functions $f$ such that $f$ and $g$ share the set $S$ with multiplicity truncated to level $l$. \end{theorem}
+\begin{theorem} Take a finite set $S=\{a_1,\ldots,a_q\}$ of $q$ distinct values in $\C$ and assume that, for the polynomial $P_S(\omega)$ defined by (\ref{1.1}), $P'_S(w)$ has exactly $k$ distinct zeros.
+Let $\ell$ be a positive integer (may be $\ell=+\infty$).
+If $P_S(w)$ is a uniqueness polynomial for admissible meromorphic functions on an annulus $\A(R_0)$ and $q>\frac{(5k+7)\ell}{2\ell-175}$, then $S$ is a finite range set with truncation $\ell$ for admissible meromorphic functions on $\A(R_0)$.
+More precisely, for an arbitrarily given admissible meromorphic function $g$ on $\A(R_0)$, there exist at most four admissible meromorphic functions $f$ on $\A(R_0)$ such that $f$ and $g$ share the set $S$ with multiplicity truncated to level $\ell$. \end{theorem}

 Here, we would like emphasize that the proof of Fujimoto for Theorem B is based on the sharp second main theorem for meromorphic functions and small functions on $\C$ with counting functions truncated to level $1$ of Yamanoi \cite[Theorem 1]{Yam}.
-By the assumption of Theorem B, Fujimoto assumed that $P_S(f_i)=e^{\varphi_i}P_S(g)$ with an holomorphic function $\varphi_i$ for each holomorphic function $f_i$ such that $f_i^*(S)=g^*(S)$ and $\varphi'_i$ is small function, and then he applied the second main theorem of Yamanoi.
-However, in Theorem \ref{1.3}, the holomorphic function $\varphi_i$ does not exists.
-Therefore we have to establish a new second main theorem for meromorphic functions with meromorphic function targets (may not be small) on annuli where the error term is more detailed estimated.
+By the assumption of Theorem B, Fujimoto assumed that $P_S(f_i)=e^{\varphi_i}P_S(g)$ with an holomorphic function $\varphi_i$ for each holomorphic function $f_i$ such that $f_i^*(S)=g^*(S)$ and $\varphi'_i$ is a small function, and then he applied the second main theorem of Yamanoi.
+However, in Theorem \ref{1.3}, the such holomorphic function $\varphi_i$ does not exist.
+Therefore we have to establish a new second main theorem for meromorphic functions with meromorphic function targets (may not be small) on annuli with a more detailed error term estimate.
 Namely, we will prove the following second main theorem.